 A potential mentor must meet the following minimum requirements:

-- Initial or Professional teaching license in Massachusetts;
+- Initial (with three years of teaching under the Initial) or Professional teaching license in Massachusetts;

 - High-quality standing within the district, including the support of the teacher's principal; and

 - Commitment to fulfilling all Mentor Responsibilities as outlined below.

 All mentors are required to fulfil the following responsibilities while participating in PRPIL:

 - Provide general support to the teacher, including guidance and feedback as needed